-Born on January 22, 1904, in St. Petersburg, Russia, George Balanchine studied ballet and music in Russia before making his way to America.
+George Balanchine studied ballet and music in Russia before making his way to the United States.
 He gained notoriety as a young choreographer and co-founded the American Ballet.
 Balanchine was the co-founder, artistic director and chief choreographer of the New York City Ballet, and nearly every ballet company in the world has performed his work.
-He died in New York City in 1983.

 Georgy Melitonovich Balanchivadze was born on January 22, 1904, in St. Petersburg, Russia.
 The son of a composer, Balanchine had a robust understanding of music.
 In 1914, he enrolled at the Mariinsky Theatre's ballet school.
 He graduated in 1921 and subsequently attended the Petrograd State Conservatory of Music, leaving the conservatory after three years.

-In 1922, George Balanchine married a 15-year-old ballet student named Tamara Gevergeyeva.
-This was the first of four separate marriages to dancers, and for each of his wives, Balanchine would make a ballet.
+In 1922, Balanchine married a 15-year-old ballet student named Tamara Gevergeyeva.
+This was the first of four marriages to dancers, and for each of his wives, Balanchine would make a ballet.

 In 1924, Balanchine was invited to tour Germany as part of the Soviet State Dancers.
 A year later, the young choreographer joined Serge Diaghilev's Ballet Russes.
 (His birth name, Balanchivadze, was shortened to Balanchine at Diaghilev's insistence.)
 At just 21 years old, Balanchine took over as choreographer for the group, one of the most renowned ballet companies in the world.